 I first wrote about the Village Case neo-traditional community in 2008, when Michael Harris Homes, Patowmack Homes, and others were building there.
 The neighborhood, graced by homes with big front porches set close to brick sidewalks, detached garages behind the homes, and architectural details echoing the historic districts of Loudoun’s towns, is still not finished, with numerous empty lots at the back of the neighborhood.
 (Disclaimer: I am one of the original homeowners, and still live in the neighborhood.
 Michael Harris Homes built my house in 2005.)

-Five years after the first houses were built, we have a new crop of builders on the land which was once Case Farm.
+Five years after the first houses were built, we have a new crop of builders in Village Case, on the land which was once Case Farm.
 Carrington Homes opened for business, placing a sales trailer on the property last month, and marking 22 lots as available for construction.
 Collier Homes is offering a 2200 square foot home on one lot, and Village Green is building energy-efficient “green” homes on several lots as well.